sundgenomics/sundgenomics.github.io/sequencing_sensitive_data_2.md

 ### Our practical workflow

 For sensitive data projects, we will
-   * generate raw sequencing data on the sequencer and sync it on the sequencer itself while running (for other runs, we sync the data onto a N-drive while sequencing, but this is not allowed for sensitive data).
+   * generate raw sequencing data on the sequencer
-   * make a copy on dangpu dataset (/datasets/renew_genomics_sdata-AUDIT), where only platform staff has access, for internal handling of the data
+   * sync it while running to our server dangpu sensitive dataset (/datasets/renew_genomics_sdata-AUDIT), where only platform staff has access, for internal handling of the data
    * trash any remaining of the physical sample right after sequencing (we suggest you keep a backup in your lab if we need to resequence)

 For sharing the data with you, we need you to indicate on which location we can transfer the data, e.g.:
-   * Your project-specific S-drive, to which we need access
+   * Your project-specific S-drive or S-dataset provided by KU-IT, to which we need access
    * You project on [SIF](https://sif.ku.dk) (e.g. ERDA solution for sensitive data), to which we need access